brokenhandsio/SteamPress/README.md

 There is an example of how it can work in a site (and what it requires in terms of Leaf templates and the parameteres is passes to them) at https://github.com/brokenhandsio/SteamPressExample.

+## Features:

+* Blog entries with Markdown
+* Multiple user accounts
+* Label tagging for blogging
+* Snippet for posts
+* Works with any Fluent driver
+* Protected Admin route for creating blog posts

 # How to Use

 ## Setup